DavidSedley/DavidSedley.github.io/content/other/work_in_progress.md

 ### 'The Argument from Relatives'

-### 'The Academic background to Stoic ontology', for volume on Stoic ontology, ed.
+### 'The Academic background to Stoic ontology', for collective volume on Stoic ontology, ed.
 R. Salles

 ### 'Authorial aelf-references in Plato's dialogues'